Welcome to the Orthoptic Department

 Will we have to wait?

 We try hard to see your child on time, however as you will appreciate emergency patients sometimes have to take priority.
-You can help us by arriving on time (please allow enough time to park and find the department).
-If you are late we will try and fit your child in, but there may be a long wait before we can do so.
+You can help us by arriving on time.
+Please allow enough time to park and find the department.
+If you are late, we will try and fit your child in, but there may be a long wait before we can do so.

 How will my child be tested?

-Your child will be asked to look at pictures and/or match letters.
-There is no need for your child to worry about the tests, they are chosen to match your child’s age and ability and most children enjoy doing them.
+Your child will be asked to look at pictures and / or match letters.
+There is no need for your child to worry about the tests, they are chosen to match your child’s age and ability, and most children enjoy doing them.
 Your child may need to wear a patch for a few minutes so that the eyes can be tested separately.
 If your child has glasses, please remember to bring them.
 No eye drops are used for orthoptic tests.

 Who should accompany my child?

 Ideally, one parent or guardian should accompany the child.
-If you have other children it is helpful if you can arrange to have them looked after while you are attending the clinic.
+If you have other children, it is helpful if you can arrange to have them looked after whilst you are attending the clinic.
 By providing a quiet environment, without any distractions, the child being tested will be able to concentrate and is more likely to have a successful test.
 Clinic space is limited so it is also helpful if only one parent comes into the clinic while your child is being tested.

-What if I cannot keep the appointment for my child?
+What if I cannot keep the appointment for my child? happens afterwards?

-Our direct line telephone number is (01482) 816605 (with a 24-hour answerphone).
+If you are unable to attend, please let us know as soon as possible.
+Our direct line telephone number is tel: 01482 816605 (with a 24-hour answerphone).
 We will arrange another time for your child to be seen.
-If you miss an appointment, you will receive a letter informing you of this.
+If your child fails to attend an appointment, you will receive a letter informing you of this.
 Another appointment will not automatically be sent.